material-components/material-components-web/packages/mdc-elevation/README.md

 ### CSS Classes

+Some components have a set elevation.
+For example, a raised MDC Button has elevation 2.

+However, if you want to set the elevation of an element, which is not an Material Design component, then you can apply the following CSS classes.

 | CSS Class | Description |
 | --------------------------- | - |
 | `mdc-elevation--z<N>` | Sets the elevation to the (N)dp, where 1 <= N <= 24. |